ybonnetain/kintro/README.md

 # Kintro

-This project is intended at giving a first introduction to `kotlin multiplatform` to a development / product team
+This project is intended at giving a first introduction to `kotlin multiplatform` to a development / product team \
+Here is the [introduction](/static/INTRODUCTION.md) for the team members

 ## Prerequisites